-Starting with this post, we are beginning a series of deep dives into the actual app store optimization efforts of industry leaders in the mobile world, analyzing apps and games alike.
+Starting with this post, we are beginning a series of deep dives into the actual ASO efforts of industry leaders in the mobile world, analyzing apps and games alike.
 Some of the biggest developers rely on ASO to augment their user acquisition efforts and maximize visibility on both the Apple App Store and Google Play Store.

-In this first head-to-head matchup, we’ll be comparing two games with enormous clout and market share in both stores, Call of Duty®: Mobile and PUBG MOBILE.
+In this first head-to-head matchup, we’ll be comparing two games with enormous clout and market share on both the stores – Call of Duty®: Mobile and PUBG MOBILE.

-We’re going to start by comparing the overall App Power and download estimates of these apps, take a look at each game’s keyword rankings and then with each game’s category performance.
+We’re going to start by comparing the overall App Power and download estimates of these apps, taking a look at each game’s keyword rankings, and then considering each game’s category performance.
 Finally, we’ll give you the verdict on which title takes the crown in this head-to-head matchup.

 From an overhead perspective, both games have extremely high App Power scores.
 App Power is generated by AppTweak and indicates the authority an app has in the store.
 The higher the App Power, the more authority the app has, and the easier it will be to rank on certain keywords.
 The App Power takes into account daily downloads, overall category ranking, and competitiveness between different categories.
 In six months, the App Power score for PUBG MOBILE has moved up and down from 95 to 97, but Call of Duty® has been 99-100.

 Looking at the daily download estimates from AppTweak for both games, we can see that each app easily receives thousands of downloads per day.
 PUBG MOBILE receives anywhere between 10,000 and 20,000 downloads each day, but Call of Duty® typically receives 25,000 to 35,000 a day, and occasionally crosses 50,000!
 With such stellar downloads and overall authority, Call of Duty® wins this round.